-You probably won’t know right after your tattoo if you’re going to get keloids, but pressure dressings may prevent them.
-Ask your doctor if you’re worried about keloids after a tattoo.
+You probably won’t know right after your tattoo if you’re going to get keloids, and pressure dressings may prevent them.
+Ask your doctor for guidance if you’re worried about keloids after a tattoo.

 Tattoo infections occur when bacteria gets into an open wound.
 This bacteria may come from the tattoo ink or inadequately sterilized equipment.

 When you get a tattoo, you’ve opened thousands of tiny wounds on your skin.
 Any open wound, no matter how small, is open to infection.
-Staph infections and tuberculosis are two you’re at risk of.
+Staph infections and tuberculosis (atypical mycobacterial infections) are two you’re at risk of.

 What to Do If a Tattoo Goes Bad

 If you experience unusual symptoms after getting a tattoo, notify a healthcare professional immediately.
 They’ll make sure you get the treatment you need and avoid any long-term consequences.